nattypwns/ctf_writeups/bkp-ctf-2016/des-ofb/README.md

 Fortunately this puzzle has 97 16-byte blocks, so with a little coding we can automate the guessing process and get a reasonable solution generically.
-The trick is to successively xor each cipher block with all of the others, then xor with those with a block of spaces, and note the most frequent letters in each column.
+The trick is to sequentially xor each cipher block with all of the others, then xor those results with a block of spaces, and for each set note the most frequent letters in column positions.

 ```python
 #!/usr/bin/env python3